bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 product.

 ### Time
-The build takes a total of about 8 minutes to complete on an 8 core i7 PC.
-The build takes about 50 minutes on a Raspberry Pi 4B.
+The build component takes a total of about 10 minutes to complete on an 8 core i7 PC.
+The build takes about 1 hour on a Raspberry Pi 4B.

 ### A cross compilation suite on a build host
 You can follow the instructions at